KigoJomo/user_auth/README.md

-# User Registration and Authentication
+# User Registration and Authentication Using Email in Django

 ## Basic procedure